Culture Trip stands with

 While often compared to the difference between American and British English, which are variations of the same language yet very similar, Portuguese from Portugal and Portuguese from Brazil are considerably more distant.
 The main difference comes in the use of the second-person pronoun.
 In Portugal, tu and vós are commonly used, while these (especially the latter) are rarely heard in Brazil, which favors the pronouns você and vocês.

 Although você is regarded as modern and less formal, along with the rest of Brazilian Portuguese, the opposite is in fact true.
-Você is a contracted version of the formal deferential greeting vossa mercê (“your mercy”), and much of the differences between the two languages relate to Brazilian Portuguese’s inclination to use terms from 18th- and 19th-century Portuguese.
+Você is a contracted version of the formal deferential greeting vossa mercê (“your mercy”), and many of the differences between the two versions relate to Brazilian Portuguese’s inclination to use terms from 18th- and 19th-century Portuguese.

 Until recently, the letters “K,” “W,” and “Y” were not part of the Portuguese language.
 In words such as “kilogram,” Portuguese would swap out the K for “qu-,” quilograma, while “W” and “Y” sounds were only ever found in foreign proper nouns.
 In 2009, Portuguese-speaking countries around the world got together to sign a new “Orthographic Agreement,” which standardized spelling forms across different variations of Portuguese and introduced the letters “K,” “W,” and “Y.”